Simulation-Based Academic Fellowship in Advanced Pain Management

 evidence based guidelines.

 The curriculum in each course will address the concept of pain beyond the traditional views of interpretation and modulation of nociceptive impulses.
 Pain evolves not only from tissue damaging stimuli, but may also serve as a consequence of the way stress, sleep, and central autonomic nervous system tone affect brain function.
 Program faculty at University of South Florida, College of Nursing, propose that pain is a complex phenomenon mediated through mechanisms that involve more than the traditional view of tissue damage.
 Traditional views of aligning pain only with tissue damaging stimuli are limiting and may be the driving force behind economic costs associated with the treatment of pain to be estimated at 560-635 billion annually.
 In 2011, the Institute of Medicine (IOM) recommended the government support substantial improvements in patient and professional education regarding pain.
 This recommendation included both undergraduate and graduate curricula changes to improve pain management education for all health care professionals.
-CRNA's who enroll in the pain management program at the University of South Florida will be presented with a challenging curriculum intended to transform traditional views and provide the knowledge and skills necessary to vastly improve the treatment of pain.
+CRNA's who enroll in the Simulation-Based Academic Fellowship in Advanced Pain Management at the University of South Florida will be presented with a challenging curriculum intended to transform traditional views and provide the knowledge and skills necessary to vastly improve the treatment of pain.

 Please visit the application process page to access the application.
 In addition, to the application forms please submit: